Welcome to today's edition of the Rush 24-7 podcast.

 This just doesn't happen to Apple much.

-Osama bin Laden, the Al-Qaeda leader has condemned the U.S. and other industrial economies, holding them responsible for the phenomenon of climate change.
+Osama bin Laden, the al-Qaeda leader, has condemned the U.S. and other industrial economies, holding them responsible for the phenomenon of climate change.

 He should be a joint recipient.

-But he's got the same view on this that Al Gore has and the uh United Nations IPCC, whatever the hell that group is, interplanetary alien, whatever.
+But he's got the same view on this that Al Gore has and the United Nations IPCC, whatever the hell that group is, interplanetary alien, whatever.

-Um, you would think that bin Laden would be grateful for a warmer world because he lives in a cave.
+Now, you would think that bin Laden would be grateful for a warmer world because he lives in a cave.

 He lives in a freezing cave somewhere on the Afghanistan-Pakistan border.

-This idea I love this.
+I love this.

 Or maybe they're getting their talking points from him.

-Uh bin Laden criticized George Bush, the former U.S. president for rejecting the Kyoto Pact and condemned global corporate.
+In an audio tape obtained by Al Jazeera, it was probably hand-delivered, bin Laden criticized George Bush, the former U.S. president, for rejecting the Kyoto Pact and condemned global corporate.

 Okay, blame Bush, check.